Chris Stark: That Peter Crouch Podcast

+In 2018, along with Peter Crouch and Tom Fordyce, Stark became a co-host of That Peter Crouch Podcast..
+This has become a success with over five series being created.
+The podcast returned in 2022 where it moved from the BBC to Acast.
+Chris and Peter are now joined by co-host Steve Sidwell.

 Radio 1

 Stark officially joined the Scott Mills show on 2 April 2012, but occasionally appeared on the show as 'Scott's friend Chris' for a period of time prior to this.
 Stark participated in most of the show's ongoing features including Real or No Real, Innuendo Bingo, 24 Years at the Tap End, Bamboleo Wednesday.

 On 1 July 2022, it was announced that Mills and Stark would both be leaving Radio 1 after respectively 24 years and 10 years on air.
 Mills left to replace Steve Wright in the afternoon on BBC Radio 2, which he hosted on that station for more than 20 years, and Stark left to join Capital Breakfast.
 The move also confirmed the duo's departure from BBC Radio 5 Live after nearly three years.
 Their last shows on Radio 1 and 5 Live were broadcast in August 2022.

 24 Years at the Tap End

 Stark is known for the feature 24 Years at the Tap End, in which he reads excerpts from his "autobography" (a deliberately humorous colloquial mispronunciation of "autobiography").
 He was originally inspired to write his own autobiography after reading the autobiography of Brendan Sheerin from Coach Trip.
 The title refers to his on-air realisation, at age 24, that he had been sitting at the "wrong" end of the bath his whole life.
 The first episode aired on 11 November 2011.
 In this episode, Stark revealed that his parents had originally planned to name him "Padraig".
 Throughout the series, Stark recounts memorable events from his "years at the tap end" which often include mistakes made and life lessons learned through adventures with his friends.
 The second series of the show concluded in 2013, with no plans for a third.
 However, a one-off special aired in January 2014 as part of a comedy night on Radio One.
 This late night edition, Tap End: Unplugged, aired live In front of a studio audience and featured a live rendition of the theme tune.
 The late airing allowed Stark to reveal the full story of a holiday to Prague he had discussed in a previous episode, telling parts which were considered "too rude for daytime" and using strong language.
 These were repeated during 2020.